maxzheng/great-life-guide/double.md

 can be used to improve your health and learning.

 Easily create new habits using **ABC**:

 * **Anchor**: Find something that you already do
-* **Behavior**: Do something small that you want to become a habit
+* **Behavior**: Do something small that you want to turn into a habit
 * **Celebrate**: Generate a good feeling and praise yourself.

 For example, to build a habit of doing exercise in the morning after you get a drink of water (something you already do), then immediately do something small towards your exercise goals (such as putting on shoes or taking one step), and finally make yourself feel good and praise yourself for completing the small step.
 Repeat the same process several times, and it will become a tiny habit.
-Repeat it to do more each time, then it can become a big habit.
+Repeat it to do more exercise each time, then it can become a big habit.

 Use **B=MAP** (Behavior = Motivation * Ability * Prompt) to easily change an existing one.
-Want to reduce picking up your phone to check msgs?
+Want to reduce picking up your phone to check messages?
 Make it harder to access your phone (reduce ability).

 Additional Resources: [YouTube Video](https://www.youtube.com/watch?v=AdKUJxjn-R8),
                      [Kwik Brain Podcast](https://podcasts.apple.com/us/podcast/182-tiny-habit-to-change-your-life-with-dr-bj-fogg/id1208024744?i=1000478036542)